Learn how to smoke cheese at home with this simple guide. Discover tips, best cheeses, and cold-smoking techniques for rich flavor.

 There are many ways to create the smoke for cheese: natural lump charcoal and woodchips, sawdust, straw, and hay.
 We highly recommend that you use wood pellets and a smoke tube.
 It’s the easiest way to smoke cheese.

-You can purchase a smoking tube like ours HERE.
+You can find an affordable smoking tube like ours HERE.

 How long does it take to smoke cheese?